Related Content

 Salzburg ↔ Villach via Schwarzach-St Veit, Bad Gastein and Spittal

-The express trains on a Salzburg - Bad Gastein - Spittal - Villach ↔ Klagenfurt - Graz route will operate every other hour, so these InterRegio services will plug the gap and operate in the alternate hours on the Tauern Valley Railway route between Salzburg and Villach.
+The express trains on a Salzburg - Bad Gastein - Spittal - Villach ↔ Klagenfurt - Graz route now operate every other hour, so these InterRegio services plug the gap and operate in the alternate hours on the Tauern Valley Railway route between Salzburg and Villach.

 The longer term plan is for this route to be extended beyond Villach to/from Trieste via Udine.